 The greatest resource of a company is its employees.
 Treating them fairly and providing them with growth opportunities will help businesses achieve their ideas and hit business goals.
 This is where human resources (HR) comes into the picture.

 HR is the term that comprises the management and development of employees in an organization.
 They focused on hiring, firing, and the annual pay review.
 But more recently, HR has been positively reframed and now covers a much wider remit.
-Ultimately, it’s all about increasing employee performance.
+But how can you get into human resources and what kind of schooling do you need?
+Keep reading to find out.

 What Does a Professional in HR Do?